pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

     Click on `OK` as often as needed.

     Close your current terminal session, open a new one, and again try `atom .` - the Atom editor will open if this was successful.

+    !!! tip
         You will need to add a new PATH for most of the following installation steps.
 Always keep in mind that after you add a new PATH, you need to start a *new* cygwin/terminal session to verify whether it worked.
 Sometimes it may take a couple of minutes until your PATH is recognized by the terminal.

 ## Additional Packages for Atom